 Casablanca style Couscous with Seven Vegetables is my favorite variation of Moroccan couscous, especially when topped with a caramelized onion and raisin garnish called tfaya.
 A much-loved comfort food, many families serve it weekly for Friday lunch, when they’ll gather round a large communal dish like the one shown above.

-If at all possible, avoid the temptation of using instant couscous.
-The traditional steaming method is the way to go for light, fluffy couscous that’s perfect for absorbing the dish’s flavorful broth.
+If at all possible, avoid the temptation of using instant couscous and instead learn How to Steam Couscous, which is the way to go for light, fluffy couscous that’s perfect for absorbing the dish’s flavorful broth.

-You can omit the meat for a vegetarian version, but do try to include the full variety of vegetables, even ones you don’t like very much.
-They all work together to provide rich, unique flavor to the sauce.
-And who knows, you may just find that veggies you normally avoid actually taste quite nice when stewed this way.
+You can omit the meat for a vegetarian version, but do try to include the full variety of vegetables below, even ones you don’t like very much.
+They all work together to provide a rich, unique flavor to the broth.
+And who knows, you may just find that veggies you normally avoid actually taste quite nice when stewed this way!

 - 1/4 cup olive oil or vegetable oil

-- 2.2 lb. lamb or beef, large pieces on the bone (or 1 large whole chicken)
+- 2.2 lb. lamb, beef, or goat meat, large pieces on the bone - (or 1 large whole chicken)

 - 1 large onion, coarsely chopped